Insulin resistance syndrome; Syndrome X

 People who have metabolic syndrome often have one or more other factors that may be linked with the condition, including:

-Metabolic syndrome is present if you have three or more of the following signs:
+You'll likely be diagnosed with metabolic syndrome if you have three or more of the following signs:

 The goal of treatment is to reduce your risk for heart disease, stroke, and diabetes.